sudocode-ai/sudopod/server/README.md

 # sudopod

 ## Running locally
-Make sure to run
+Make sure to run.
+Note you need to run this command specifically, as you need to mimic the service account.
 `gcloud auth application-default login`
-`gcloud auth login`